ibracken/Personal-Projects/README.md

 ## KnightTour

 Java algorithm to calculate a series of moves to get a knight around a chessboard without repeating any squares.
 Involves optimization to reduce runtime, successfully working for boards larger than traditional chessboards.
 The most successful approach uses recursion and a look-ahead strategy to determine the future move options.

-## Secure Double Ratchet Messaging Service
-This project implements a secure messaging platform using the Double Ratchet encryption algorithm, providing strong end-to-end encryption with perfect forward secrecy and post-compromise security.
-The system features certificate-based authentication, secure message exchange between multiple users, and a server-based abuse reporting mechanism that preserves user privacy.
-Built with Python using the cryptography library, it demonstrates advanced cryptographic concepts including ECDH key exchange, AES-GCM encryption, and El-Gamal encryption for secure reporting.
-The implementation ensures messages remain secure even if past keys are compromised.
-Link to repository is [here] (https://github.com/csaez22/double-ratchet).